-- i. they should make a positive contribution to the visual impact of the main highway approaches into the settlements. - ii.
-They do not have a significantly detrimental impact on the locallysignificant views as set out in Policy T9 of this Neighbourhood Plan. - iii.
-Development proposals affecting heritage assets including nondesignated heritage assets - either directly or indirectly, should respect the significance of and context of the asset and demonstrate how they will contribute to the conservation and enhancement of the heritage asset. - C. Where development sites abut open countryside, development on the rural boundary edge should mitigate any detrimental visual impacts on the countryside.
+- A. Development should preserve and where practicable enhance the character area in which it is located as shown on the Policies Map and described in the Tiverton Neighbourhood Plan Design Codes for a Sustainable Town.
+The design of new development should take account of the local context and reflect the character and vernacular of the area, using architectural variety in form and materials.
+Innovation in design will be supported where this demonstrably enhances the quality of the built form in a character area. - B. As appropriate to their scale, nature and location development proposals should address the following criteria: - i. they should make a positive contribution to the visual impact of the main highway approaches as identified in Figure 6.1 and on the Policies Map into the settlements. - ii.
+They do not have a significantly detrimental impact on the locally significant views as set out in Policy T9 of this Neighbourhood Plan. - iii.
+Development proposals affecting heritage assets including nondesignated heritage assets - either directly or indirectly, should enhance the significance and setting of the asset.
+This could include, where appropriate, the delivery of development that will make a positive contribution to, or better reveal the significance of, the heritage asset, or reflect and enhance local character and distinctiveness with particular regard given to the prevailing styles of design and use of materials in a local area.
+Proposals are expected to be accompanied by a Heritage Statement. - C. Where development sites abut open countryside, development on the rural boundary edge should mitigate any detrimental visual impacts on the countryside.
 As appropriate to their scale, nature and location, this should be achieved through the siting of lower density development at the rural boundary of the site in order to provide a gradual transition from the built form to open countryside, or by other means such as through a layout that clearly minimises the visual impact of any larger buildings.

-Conformity Reference: NP Objective: 2, 4; MDDC Local Plan Review: S9; NPPF: 125, 127
+Conformity Reference: NP Objective: 2, 4; MDDC Local Plan Review: S1, S9, S10, S14, DM1; NPPF: 125, 127

-Design of development
+Policy T5: Design of development